microsoft/FLAML/flaml/nlp/README.md

 This directory contains utility functions used by AutoNLP.
 Currently we support four NLP tasks: sequence classification, sequence regression, multiple choice and summarization.

-Please refer to the following link for examples for NLP:
+Please refer to the following link for examples:

 https://microsoft.github.io/FLAML/docs/Examples/AutoML-NLP